open-ephys/onix1-bonsai-docs/articles/hardware/breakout/analog-io.md

 <xref:breakout_configuration>), they will also ramp their voltage.
 The `RampGenerator` is a
 [GroupWorkflow](https://bonsai-rx.org/docs/articles/editor.html#workflow) that contains multiple Bonsai operators.
 Examine `RampGenerator`'s internals by pressing <kbd>Ctrl</kbd> + <kbd>Enter</kbd>
-when its node is selected:
+when the node is selected:

 :::workflow
 ![/workflows/hardware/breakout/ramp-generator.bonsai workflow](../../../workflows/hardware/breakout/ramp-generator.bonsai)
 :::

 > [!Tip]
-> To understand how the <code>RampGenerator</code> works, double click each nodes in the workflow
+> To understand how the <code>RampGenerator</code> works, double click each node in the workflow
-> while its running to visualize how data is transformed as it flows through each operator.
+> while it's running to visualize how data is transformed as it flows through each operator.

 ## Analog Inputs
 Analog input data is recorded from all analog IO channels, regardless of each channels'
 <code>AnalogIO</code> setting.
 Because analog inputs and outputs share pins on the breakout board,
-this enables a loopback of signals from the analog output through the analog input so that a copy of the output signal being sent to external hardwawre can be saved automatically.
+this enables a loopback of signals from the analog output through the analog input so that a copy of the output signal being sent to external hardware can be saved automatically.
 The example workflow does exactly this on analog IO channel 0.

 :::workflow